 - Washington law requires safety training for temporary workers.
 See Safety Protections for Temporary Workers.

-- Washington law requires seasonal training regarding outdoor heat exposure protections.
+- Washington law requires training regarding outdoor heat exposure protections.
 See Outdoor Heat Exposure Protections.

-- Washington law requires certain training regarding protection from wildfire smoke.
-See Protection From Wildfire Smoke.
+- Washington law requires seasonal training regarding wildfire smoke protections.
+See Wildfire Smoke Protections.

 - Employers in regulated and licensed industries may have additional training requirements.
 See Gambling Operators and Liquor Sellers.